Blog

 Nutrition for Performance, Body Composition & Longevity

-#368 — The protein debate: optimal intake, limitations of the RDA, whether high-protein intake is harmful… | David Allison, Ph.D.
+#368, The protein debate: optimal intake, limitations of the RDA, whether high-protein intake is harmful | David Allison, Ph.D.
 (Oct 13, 2025)

 - Build a protein plan that survives real life: the best target is one you can hit consistently while supporting training, recovery, and body composition goals.

-#369 — Rethinking protein needs… + creatine supplementation and sauna use | Rhonda Patrick, Ph.D.
+#369, Rethinking protein needs + creatine supplementation and sauna use | Rhonda Patrick, Ph.D.
 (Oct 20, 2025)

-This episode extends the protein conversation into real-world targets, especially for aging and muscle preservation, and adds two practical “adjunct tools”: creatine and sauna.
-It’s most useful if you want a clearer answer to “how much protein is enough?” and “what’s actually worth supplementing?”
+This episode extends the protein conversation into real-world targets, especially for aging and muscle preservation, and adds two practical adjunct tools: creatine and sauna.
+For more on the supplement angle, see Dr. Rhonda Patrick’s supplement research.
+It is most useful if you want a clearer answer to how much protein is enough and what is actually worth supplementing.

 - Treat higher protein as a muscle-preservation strategy: the case presented is that the current RDA is too low for many people, especially those trying to preserve function with age.